ycm-core/YouCompleteMe/README.md

 instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-[MacVim][] is required.
+A Python supported vim or [MacVim][] is required.
 YCM won't work with the pre-installed Vim from Apple as its Python support is broken.
-If you don't already use [MacVim][], install it with [Homebrew][brew].
+If you don't already use a python supported vim or [MacVim][], install it with [Homebrew][brew].
 Install CMake as well:

+    brew install cmake vim

     brew install cmake macvim